Serpentarius13/personal-blog/README.md

 - `/content` and `/pages` folders are reserved by Astro for content collections and serving pages.

+  - `/pages/api` is for serverless API routes.
+Currently used for retrieving and updating post data.

 - `/components` is a folder of folders for types of components divided by frameworks for easy search: `/astro`, `/react`.
 There's also `/mdx` folder which I think is okay to use for any shared interactive blocks between the articles.
 Inside every folder there is flat a division by entity: `/posts`, `/index`, `/navbar`

 - `/db` is for Database initialization: `pg` pool, `kysely` instance.
 In `/db/schema.ts` is a generated file by `prisma-kysely` generator so there would be no need to map Prisma and kysely types.
 Also there are files like `post.ts` with repositories to manipulate the database, so that API routes would not be as bloated.